wkeeling/selenium-wire/README.rst

 **Firefox and Chrome**

-No extra configuration should be necessary, everything should just work straight out of the box.
+No specific configuration should be necessary, everything should just work straight out of the box.

 **Safari**